aaron-grau/curic/javascript/projects/ajax_twitter/README.md

 + Be able to change the frontend of an app with data from an AJAX response
 + Be able to write AJAX requests in an API Util file
 + Be able to write basic JBuilder views
-+ Know the basics of how Promises work
++ Know the basics of how promises work

 ## Phase 0: Setup

 Download the project [skeleton](skeleton.zip?raw=true).
 Start by running `bundle install`.
 To setup the database, run `rake db:setup` which creates, loads from schema and seeds the db in one command.
 Run `webpack --watch` or `webpack -w` in a new tab to transpile the JavaScript.

 Take a quick look at the `webpack.config.js`.
 Note that our entry point is `frontend/twitter.js`, so all of our other JavaScript files should be defined in